brotatotes/bht-automation/bht gen 1/Matthew/Chapter 4/Matthew 4 6 bht.md

 ### John Gill:
 1. "If, or seeing, thou art the Son of God, show thyself to be so; give proof of thy sonship before all the priests which are in and about the temple, and before all the inhabitants of Jerusalem."
 2. "Satan not only argues from his divine power, as the Son of God, that he would be safe in casting himself down; but observing the advantageous use Christ made of the scriptures, transforms himself into an angel of light, and cites scripture too, to encourage him to this action; assuring him of the protection of angels."
 3. "Satan before tempted Christ to distrust the providence of God, and now he tempts him to presume upon it: in like manner he deals with men, when he argues from the doctrines of predestination and providence to the disuse of means, for their good, either for this life, or that which is to come."

 ### John Wesley:
-1. "In their hands" signifies the tender and watchful care that God has over His people.
-It highlights the personal and intimate nature of His protection and guidance.
+1. "In their hands" signifies the careful and protective nature of God's angels, who hold us with tender love and watch over us diligently.

-2. The mention of hands also suggests the idea of strength and power.
-God's hands are mighty and capable of delivering His people from any danger or harm.

-3. Psalm 91:11,12 reminds us that God's protection is not limited to physical dangers, but extends to spiritual battles as well.
-He guards us against the attacks of the enemy and provides us with the strength to overcome.

-4. This passage reassures us that we are not alone in our struggles.
-God's angels are assigned to watch over us, ensuring that we do not stumble or fall.

-5. Ultimately, Psalm 91:11,12 points to the faithfulness and trustworthiness of God.
-He is always present, always watching, and always ready to extend His loving care and protection to those who seek Him.
+2. Psalm 91:11,12 reminds us that God's angels are not only present in our lives, but they are actively involved in guarding and guiding us.
+3. This verse emphasizes the personal and intimate relationship between God's angels and His people, reassuring us that we are never alone or unprotected.

 ## Generation Details